The Workshop

 I'm currently on my third set of rims, fourth crankset, second set of front and rear derailleurs, countless chains, cassettes, and tyres.
 I replaced the stock "brifters" with bar-end shifters and Origin8 brake levers in 2015 and some might question my replacement of the Avid "Shorty" cantilever brakes with Shimano V-brakes, but I love 'em.
 I upgraded the handlebars to the Ritchie Ergomax in 2020.

 I had no idea at the time that this bicycle would become such a workhorse for me.
 She's absolutely amazing.
-Comfortable, reliable, sturdy, and after nearly 70k miles under her saddle, she is still going strong.
+Comfortable, reliable, sturdy, and after nearly 70k miles, she is still going strong.
+And despite all my component changes and modifications, Dawes nailed it with the frame geometry and fabrication.
 I cannot say enough good things about this girl.
 She ROCKS!

 1979 TREK 412